Obturation: Obturation in firearms ammunition

 The same principles apply to artillery ammunition; guns are traditionally categorized (in English-speaking countries) as "BL" or "QF" (for "Breechloading" or "Quick Firing").
 "BL" guns are the older style, and typically use propellant stored in a number of fabric bags, the number of which can be adjusted to vary the range in some cases, as well as a separate shell that is rammed before the powder charge is placed into the breech.
 Large-caliber naval guns are traditionally of the "BL" type.
 Lacking a cartridge case to seal the breech, these guns require a complex and strong breech mechanism to safely seal the breech during firing.
 "QF" guns were a later development, usually of small to medium caliber, and came about from the need for rapid firing guns to counter torpedo boats and other small, nimble threats.
 A QF gun fires metallic-cased ammunition, generally with the shell fixed to it, as a single unit, just like a firearm cartridge.
 This allows a simpler breech mechanism, such as a sliding block breech, which when coupled with the easier ammunition handling and ramming procedures, allows a much higher rate of fire.
-Larger guns are most often BL guns, because the ammunition is so large and heavy, that even adding a metallic cartridge case would add a great deal of weight and make handling more difficult, even if the shell and propellant were loaded separately.
+Larger guns are most often BL guns, because the ammunition is so large and heavy that adding a metallic cartridge case would add a great deal of weight and make handling more difficult, even if the shell and propellant were loaded separately.
 There have been exceptions, however; some German naval guns during WWII used fabric powder bags with a thin brass base section, to provide obturation to the breech without adding too much weight, similar to a modern plastic shotshell with a "low-brass" base for sealing and extraction.